OSEA Collective Bargaining Agreement

 - For the purposes of this Article, “designated union representative(s)” means chapter executive board officers, stewards, and work site organizers.
 OSEA will provide a current list to the District of designated union representatives by August 1 annually.
 OSEA trains designated union representatives throughout the year and will provide BSD with an updated copy of the list within ten (10) days of adding a new representative.

-- The District shall not reduce a designated union representative’s work hours to accommodate the performance of the activities referenced in this Section except to prevent an employee from working unauthorized overtime hours.
+The District shall not reduce a designated union representative’s work hours to accommodate the performance of the activities referenced in this Section except to prevent an employee from working unauthorized overtime hours.

-- Release Time
+Release Time

-- Release Time for OSEA President: The President of the Association will be released from assigned duties if so requested by the Association.
+- Release Time for OSEA Chapter President: The President of the Association will be released from assigned duties if so requested by the Association.
 Such requests shall be made in accordance with Section G.3 of this Article and are subject to reimbursement for any compensation that is paid as described in Section G.7 of this Article.

-- Release Time for all other Designated Association Representatives: The District will allow release time for designated representatives of the Association to conduct labor organization business.
+- Release Time for All Other Designated Association Representatives: The District will allow release time for designated representatives of the Association to conduct labor organization business.
 Such business shall include OSEA trainings, conferences and events.
 Such requests shall be made in accordance with Section G.3 of this Article and are subject to reimbursement for any compensation that is paid as described in Section G.7 of this Article.

 - At the conclusion or termination of a period of release time granted to a designated representative under this section, the designated representative shall have a right of reinstatement to the same position and work location held prior to the commencement of the release time or, if not feasible, to a substantially similar position without loss of seniority, rank or classification.